Phones for Food

 Program goals: Food Banks Canada has a long history of seeking innovative solutions to helping feed our nation’s hungry.
 We are especially proud to have launched the first national wireless device recycling program in Canada.

 How to participate — corporations and individuals: Anyone can participate by collecting old, unwanted handheld devices and dropping them off at any Rogers Wireless, Fido, or Sony Style store.
-Alternatively, you may use the postage paid envelope enclosed with a new wireless handset purchased at a Rogers Wireless or Fido outlet.
-Or, download and print the postage-paid mailing label which you can affix to your own envelope or box and drop it into any mailbox.

 Our recycling service provider will wipe all devices upon receipt; however, we do request that donors remove their SIM card before donating, as an extra level of security.